Top 25 Reasons to Meet in Raleigh, N.C.

-The Raleigh Convention Center is 150,000 square feet of Silver LEED-certified and sun-drenched space, opened in 2008 and still shiny like it’s brand-new.
+The Raleigh Convention Center is 500,000 square feet of Silver LEED-certified and sun-drenched space, opened in 2008 and still shiny like it’s brand-new.
 The center includes everything a meeting planner might need: break-out rooms, catering, loading dock, tech support, plenty of parking–you name it.
 And EXHIBITOR Magazinenamed it one of the best in North America!
 Read more on this achievement here.

 Downtown convention campus

-Downtown’s convention campus consists of the Raleigh Convention Center, Raleigh Marriott City Center, Sheraton Raleigh Hotel, the new Residence Inn Raleigh Hotel and walkable things to do and restaurants.
-Within mere steps of the convention center are facilities designed to augment the convention experience: Duke Energy Center for the Performing Arts, Red Hat Amphitheater and City Plaza with a combined seven stages and numerous meeting spaces.
+Downtown’s convention campus consists of the Raleigh Convention Center, Raleigh Marriott City Center, Sheraton Raleigh Hotel, Residence Inn Raleigh Hotel and walkable things to do and restaurants.
+Within mere steps of the convention center are facilities designed to augment the convention experience: Martin Marietta Center for the Performing Arts, Red Hat Amphitheater and City Plaza with a combined seven stages and numerous meeting spaces.

 Hotels mentioned above on the convention center campus are truly top-notch, Three-Diamond hotels.
 Numerous additional high-quality hotels are within a five- to 10-minute drive.

 In addition to downtown, there are four more meeting districts in Raleigh, N.C.; Midtown, Airport, Cary and Raleigh West.
 Each of these districts includes full-service hotels, restaurants and attractions that can accommodate your attendees.

 Unique meeting sites